python/devguide/developer-workflow/extension-modules.rst

 an :term:`extension module`.
 We will not explain how to write the module in C but rather explain how to configure the project and make it compile.

+Some modules in the standard library, such as :mod:`datetime` or :mod:`pickle`, have identical implementations in C and Python; the C implementation, when available, is expected to improve performance (such extension modules are commonly referred to as *accelerator modules*).

+Other modules mainly implemented in Python may import a C helper extension providing implementation details (for instance, the :mod:`csv` module uses the internal :mod:`!_csv` module defined in :cpy-file:`Modules/_csv.c`).

 For writing an extension module in C, we prefer to give you some links where you can read good documentation: